 The old fortified town of Kotor is on the UNESCO world heritage list.
-We’ve learned that this old town is one of the most well-preserved old towns in Europe and has survived many regimes and natural disasters.
-As you enter the town, you see a plaque with these words inscribed that describe the history and attitude of the town, it’s translation “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.
+We’ve learned that this old town is one of the most well-preserved towns in Europe and has survived many regimes and natural disasters.
+As you enter the town, you see a plaque with these words inscribed describing the history and attitude of the town.
+Translated version, “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.

 We were told that the Kotor Winter “Karneval” has been celebrated now for over a century.
 It’s celebrated each year during the last week of February.
 The festivities include a masquerade ball, concerts, children’s activities, a parade, traditional costumes and tastings of local cuisine.

 We arrived in Tivat just in time for lunch.
 Nothing better than having a picnic overlooking the Bay on a nice sunny day.
 La p’tite nappe champêtre fits right in, matching up with the blue hues of the bay.